EnriqueDoster/project_lab_notebooks/Other_projects/NPB_samples.md

 ssh cn1107 # Large computing cluster (no qsub)
 ```

-Project summary
-* Sample data release and new location:
+Raw sample data release and new location:
 ```
 # Data release was as total of 232 samples (Stored here for 5 years)
 # 47 samples